 - Carly Collard Cottone had already lost both her parents to cancer when she was diagnosed with brain cancer at age eight, in 1999.
 Yet her first concern was always for other pediatric cancer patients, with whom she shared the toys and gifts she had been given.
 In 2002, an endowment was established in her name to support the unique needs of children fighting cancer.
 Thanks to the continued generosity of community members and partners, the Courage of Carly Fund provides children, teens and young adults with year-round family programs and psychosocial support, and provides critical funds for pediatric cancer research.

 - Gifts totaling $32.7 million covered the lion’s share of $50.5 million in construction costs for the Scott Bieler Clinical Sciences Center, which opened in May 2016.

 - In 2017, nearly $7 million in philanthropic support enabled Roswell Park to open the doors of the Katherine, Anne and Donna Gioia Pediatric Hematology Oncology Center.

-- Money raised through The Ride For Roswell, Goin’ Bald for Bucks, and many other fundraisers supports the development of promising new treatments, including cancer vaccines and other immunotherapies, and funds services to enhance the patient experience, from the Artists-in-Residence program to spiritual and emotional support.
+- Money raised through The Ride For Roswell, Goin’ Bald for Bucks, and many other fundraisers supports the development of promising new treatments, including cancer vaccines and other immunotherapies, and funds services to enhance the patient experience, from the Creative Arts Team to spiritual and emotional support.